micmejia/bible-dump/NKJV/Daniel/Dan 7.md

 Then the kingdom and dominion, And the greatness of the kingdoms under the whole heaven, Shall be given to the people, the saints of the Most High.
 His kingdom _is_ an everlasting kingdom, And all dominions shall serve and obey Him.'

 ###### 28
-"This _is_ the end of the [^k]account.
+"This _is_ the end of the account.
 As for me, Daniel, my thoughts greatly troubled me, and my countenance changed; but I kept the matter in my heart."